zakwancode/Website-Auto-Scroll-Script-By-Zakwan-Khokhar/README.md

 Credit : https://zShama.com

+This code uses the window.scrollTo() method to scroll to the specified element.
+The behavior property is set to 'smooth' to enable smooth scrolling.

+If you want to auto-scroll to a specific element when the page loads, you can add an event listener to the window object.

+This code will scroll to the specified element when the page finishes loading.

 "This project utilizes various open-source libraries and resources.
 A special thanks to the developers and maintainers of these projects for their contributions to the open-source community.

 Font Awesome by Font Awesome (https://fontawesome.com/) Other dependencies (list other dependencies used in the project)